smpotts/smpotts.github.io/_posts/2023-03-14-vpc-overview.md

 ---
 layout: post
-title: A comprehensive overview of VPCs
+title: An overview of VPC services
 subtitle: The basic components, and their relationships
 cover-img: /assets/img/taos.jpg
 thumbnail-img: /assets/img/taos.jpg